extorc/Nade/ReadMe.md

 # Expected Improvement
 1) Viewport Rotation Using Mouse (movement implemented but is buggy)
-2) Simple Physics Implementation (simple collision)
+2) Simple Physics Implementation (simple collision) *Apply transform to intersected triangles.
+Current calculations are only based on initial vertex positions.

 # Please do this for me
 1) Normals in Materials